thexande/pokedex/README.md

 As a user, when I visit the gym, if there are two Pokemón assigned to the gym, I will see both Pokemón1 and Pokemón2 slots populated in the gym.

 As a user, when I visit the gym, if there are two Pokemón assigned to the gym, when I click the 'spar' button, the Pokemón with the highest Combat Power will win the fight and the winner's name will be displayed on the page next to the word 'winner'.

+STRETCH:

+As a user, when I fight two Pokemón, the winner's CP is incremented by 20.